flant/shell-operator/HOOKS.md

 - If hook's configuration is successful, the workqueue is filled with `onStartup` hooks.

-- After `onStartup` hooks execution, Shell-operator subscribes to Kubernetes events according to configured `kubernetes` bindings.
+- After executing `onStartup` hooks, Shell-operator subscribes to Kubernetes events according to configured `kubernetes` bindings.

-- Than, the work queue is filled with `kubernetes` hooks with `Synchronization` type of [binding context](#binding-context), so each hook receives all existing objects described in hook configuration.
+- Then, the work queue is filled with `kubernetes` hooks with `Synchronization` [binding context](#binding-context) type, so that each hook receives all existing objects described in hook's configuration.

 Next the main cycle is started: